Reactive-Extensions/RxJS/readme.md

 This project is a mirror of the [CodePlex](http://rxjs.codeplex.com/) repository.

+## The Need to go Reactive ##

+Reactive Programming is a hot topic as of late, especially with such things as the [Reactive Manifesto](http://www.reactivemanifesto.org/).
+Applications, especially on the web have changed over the years from being a simple static page, to DHTML with animations, to the Ajax revolution.
+Each time, we're adding more complexity, more data, and asynchronous behavior to our applications.
+How do we manage it all?
+How do we scale it?
+By moving towards "Reactive Architectures" which are event-driven, resilient and responsive.
+With the Reactive Extensions, you have all the tools you need to help build these systems.

 ## About the Reactive Extensions ##

 The Reactive Extensions for JavaScript (RxJS) is a set of libraries for composing asynchronous and event-based programs using observable sequences and fluent query operators modeled after Language Integrated Queries ([LINQ](http://en.wikipedia.org/wiki/LINQ)).
 Using RxJS, developers represent asynchronous data streams with Observables, query asynchronous data streams using LINQ operators, and parameterize the concurrency in the asynchronous data streams using Schedulers.
 Simply put, RxJS = Observables + LINQ + Schedulers.